dolthub/dolt/go/performance/import_benchmarker/README.md

 You can use the sample-config in the cmd package to benchmark against a sample set of files.
 If a filepath is not specified, Dolt will generate a random test file for you.

+### Notes

+* You should name your table "test" in the schema file for the mysql provisioning.